-In Bali, we lived close to the beach and had lots of friends from church, but the apartment was small and old.
-In Turkey, we didn’t have a church and the language barrier was very strong.
+In Bali, we lived close to the beach and had lots of friends who lived nearby, but the apartment was small and old.
+In Turkey, we didn’t have that same community and the language barrier was very strong.

 We started to realize what we really needed in life in order to be happy (which is why we decided on France, you can go read about why we decided to move here in this post).

-We needed fewer things, more beach, a close-knit church community and the ability to speak the language.
+We needed fewer things, more beach, a close-knit community, and the ability to speak the language.

 I mentioned this before but I think it deserves a second point.
 Once you leave your home country, you can become whoever you want to be!
 Maybe back at “home” you never took naps because that was seen as lazy.

 But guess what?!
 You could move to Spain and make it part of your daily life!